| Title: | Functions for University of Auckland Course STATS 201/208 Data Analysis |

 This data shows the monthly number of notifications meningococcal disease in New Zealand from January 1990 to December 2001.

-A data frame with 144 observations on 3 variables: Month, Year and mening.
+A data frame with 144 observations on 3 variables.

 A random selection of 38 consummated mergers from the USA, 1982, giving the number of days between the date the merger was announced and the date the merger became effective.

-Plots four model checking plots: an pred-res plot (residuals against predicted values), a Normal Quantile-Quantile (Q-Q) plot, a histogram of the residuals with a normal distribution super-imposed and a Cook's Distance plot.
+'modcheck()' is deprecated and is no longer exported.
+It plots four model checking plots: residuals versus fitted values, a normal Q-Q plot, a histogram of residuals with a normal distribution superimposed, and a Cook's distance plot.

 x |